tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Ask students about the pace of the class.
 Is it going too fast, too slow, or just right?

-Empower students to continue on by emphasizing that they're one step away from adding Plaid to their toolkit.
+Empower students to continue by emphasizing that they're one step away from adding Plaid to their toolkit.
 Reiterate that Plaid is going to help them acquire the data they need to perform financial analysis, and it will broker the communication channel between banks and FinTech application servers.

 Remind students that they are making excellent progress.
-Not only are they submitting requests to an API, they're submitting authenticated requests in a programmatic way using SDKs.
+Not only are they submitting requests to an API, they're programmatically sending authenticated requests using SDKs.

 If time remains, ask the following questions: